czrpb/racket/play/lz77/README.md

 <pre>
 For each word:
-  If we have see the word before write it offset as a byte into the output stream, otherwise save the word in our current dictionary with the current offset.
+  If we have seen the word before write its offset as a byte into the output stream, otherwise write the word to the output stream and save the word in our current dictionary with the current offset.
 </pre>

 </details>